Pimnada-Hannan/Robot-Boccai/README.md

 Developed by members of **Team MNM** and the Robotics Club
 in collaboration with senior students from the Department of Computer Engineering.

-🚩 Perfact Version of programm is 5_28_25.py ฟnd others are programs that are in the development stage.
+🚩 Perfact Version of programm is 5_28_25.py and others are programs that are in the development stage.